From Indexing to Coding: A New Paradigm for Data Availability Sampling: RLNC-DAS

 \textbf{Soundness}: For the scheme to be sound, we have to check that if the data is deemed available by the verifier, then some data entity $\bm{V}\in\mathbb{F}^{m\times n}$ can be reconstructed from a sufficient amount of coded vectors sampled from the claimer node with high probability.
-Appendix \ref{appendix:soundness_proof} proves the following theorem: \begin{theorem} Assuming $l$ verifiers sample $s$ coded vectors each from the claimer (given $ls \gg n$), RLNC DAS satisfies soundness with probability $1/q^s$. \end{theorem} From this theorem we can make two observations: \begin{enumerate} \item The assumption about other verifier nodes is critical.
-Each verifier must assume that a sufficient number of other verifiers are sampling coded data from the claimer node(s) corresponding to the same data reference.
-This is a natural condition for availability, since data can only be considered truly available if enough coded pieces have been emitted by the claimer node and can subsequently be reconstructed across verifier nodes. \item The probability of soundness failure is the same as the probability of a verifier failing to detect that a malicious claimer only selectively responds to the data availability challenges, as described in Sec.~\ref{sec:RLNC_sampling}.
-This means that soundness failure can be made sufficiently small with only a few samples compared to sampling from fixed-rate redundancy codes.
-For example, every additional sample in RLNC DAS with $q=2^{16}$ (a 2-byte field) reduces the probability of soundness failure by a factor of $2^{-16}\approx 1.5\cdot 10^{-5}$. \end{enumerate}
+Appendix \ref{appendix:soundness_proof} proves the following theorem: \begin{theorem} Assuming $l$ verifiers sample $s$ coded vectors each from the claimer (given $ls \geq n + s$), RLNC DAS satisfies soundness with probability at most $1/q^s$. \end{theorem} From this theorem we can make two observations: \begin{enumerate} \item Each verifier implicitly assume that a sufficient number of other verifiers are sampling coded data from the claimer node(s) corresponding to the same commitment.
+This is a natural condition for availability, since data can only be considered truly available to the network if enough coded pieces have been emitted by the claimer node and can subsequently be reconstructed across verifier nodes. \item The probability of soundness failure is the same as the probability of a verifier failing to detect that a malicious claimer only selectively responds to the data availability challenges, as described in Sec.~\ref{sec:RLNC_sampling}.
+This implies that soundness failure can be made sufficiently small with only a few samples compared to sampling from fixed-rate redundancy codes. \end{enumerate}

-\textbf{Consistency}: For the scheme to be consistent with high probability, the probability of a verifier node accepting an inconsistent sample from the claimer node must be made negligible.
-The following theorem, proved in Sec.~\ref{sec:appendix:consistency_proof}, formalizes this probability: \begin{theorem} Let a verifier send $p$ projection vectors $\{\bm{p}_i\}_{i=1}^p$ to the claimer as part of the membership proof.
-Then a malicious claimer can violate the consistency of a single coded vector with probability at most $1/q^p$. \end{theorem} We observe that the probability of a consistency failure decreases exponentially with the number of projection vectors used by the verifier.
-As a consequence, even a small number of projection vectors makes the failure probability negligible.
-For example, with a field size of $q=2^{64}$ (8-byte symbols) and $p=4$ projection vectors, the probability of failure is $2^{-256}$, which matches the $256$-bit security level of a Merkle tree built with SHA256.
+\textbf{Consistency}: For the scheme to be consistent, the probability that a verifier accepts an inconsistent sample from a claimer must be negligible.
+The following theorem, proved in Sec.~\ref{sec:appendix:consistency_proof}, formalizes this requirement: \begin{theorem} Let a verifier send $p$ vectors $\{\bm{p}_i\}_{i=1}^p$ to the claimer as part of the membership proof.
+Then a malicious claimer can violate the consistency of a single coded vector with probability at most $1/q^p$. \end{theorem}